joshhills/exploded-dom-js/README.md

 ## How to use?

-`ExplodedDOMJS.initialise(options)`
+`ExplodedDOMJS.initialise(options, parent)`

 You can have multiple exploded views on the same page.
-The benefit of this library over a traditional canvas-based one is that the display elements are not obfuscated into a rendering pipeline, but instead leverages CSS 3D transformations ([see support](https://www.w3schools.com/css/css3_3dtransforms.asp)) on regular HTML elements, meaning you can allow any content to animate.
+The benefit of this library over a traditional canvas-based one is that the display elements are not obfuscated into a rendering pipeline, but instead leverage CSS 3D transformations ([see support](https://www.w3schools.com/css/css3_3dtransforms.asp)) on regular HTML elements.

 ### Structure
 #### Parents